Erin Vernon, PhD

 BA, Finance and Computer Applications, University of Notre Dame

 - BRMB 5200 - Fall 2020

 - ECON 3630 - Fall 2019

 - HMGT 5320 - Spring 2019

 Prior to joining Seattle University, Dr. Vernon was an analyst at the Federal Reserve Board in Washington, D.C.
 She also has provided business modeling consulting services for multiple startup companies within the Greater Seattle area.
 She earned her Ph.D. in Economics from the University of Washington and a B.A. in Finance and Computer Applications from the University of Notre Dame.
-A former collegiate student athlete, Dr. Vernon is also an active volunteer coach for multiple youth sports in her community.
+A former collegiate student athlete, Dr. Vernon is also an active volunteer coach in her community.